ahenson/flatworm/README.md

 * Add the ability to specify a type in addition-to or instead-of a converter
 * Introduce constants where string literals are used
 * Complete checklist for deploying production jar to Maven Central repository
 * Add default converters based upon reflection
+* Add more broad support for the script-ident so that CDATA isn't required
+* Add support for other script types and engines.